Black Friday deals are here – follow live

-Black Friday deals 2022 – live: Latest savings on Sky glass TV, Nintendo Switch, air fryers and more
+Black Friday deals 2022 – live: Latest savings on Sonos, Nintendo Switch, Virgin Media and more

-The sale starts on 25 November, but you can already find discounts from Dyson, Currys, Amazon and more
+The sale starts on 25 November, but you can already find discounts from Kitchenaid, Currys, Amazon and more

 There are now less than two weeks to go until Black Friday 2022, the biggest sale event of the year but if you’re already looking for a bargain, then the good news is that plenty of big-name brands have been dropping their deals early in the lead up to the big day.